Thursday, November 14, 2024

 today, though on the streets no one could see it under my jacket

-Coffee was supposed to happen somewhere else this morning, but while that somewhere was open Sundays in March, they no longer are.
+Coffee was supposed to happen somewhere else this morning, but while that somewhere had been open Sundays back in March, they no longer are.
 Thankfully, the coffeeneuring rules allow for one repeat place, which I am claiming today, and Craft'd was just a couple blocks farther on.
 I caught up with my friends there.

 I finally got a picture of the interior, which was not full when I arrived a little ahead of 9:30, but by 10 was fully hopping.